-Heroin is a chemically-modified version of morphine, and when the drug is used, enzymes convert it back into morphine upon reaching the brain.
+Heroin is a chemically-modified version of morphine, When someone uses the drug, enzymes convert it back into morphine upon reaching the brain.
 After this, the drug attaches to sites on the surface of neural cells known as opioid receptors, which are located in multiple areas of the brain and body.
 When bound with these receptors, morphine starts a chain reaction that ultimately triggers the release of dopamine.

-Dopamine is a neurotransmitter that induces many of the pleasant feelings of well-being associated with heroin use.
-In fact, dopamine is linked to the addictive qualities of many drugs because it is responsible for the rewarding, pleasurable sensations that compel the user to engage in the behavior repeatedly.
+Dopamine is a neurotransmitter that induces many of the pleasant feelings of well-being that are common with heroin use.
+In fact, there is a connection between dopamine and the addictive qualities of many drugs because it is responsible for the rewarding, pleasurable sensations that compel the user to engage in the behavior repeatedly.

 As a person seeks to achieve and sustain their intense highs, over time, they often find themselves requiring larger amounts or more potent doses of heroin to achieve the effects – a physiological state known as tolerance.

 Tolerance develops as the brain grows accustomed to a continuously elevated opioid drug influence, leading to a situation in which certain brain cells will not respond as well to opioid receptor stimulation, releasing a diminishing amount of dopamine upon repeated use.